 Our faculty and staff are deeply committed to assisting students in succeeding in the classroom and, ultimately, as professionals.
 Ninety-two percent of our students who began the Doctor of Pharmacy (PharmD) program in fall 2017 graduated on time in May 2021.

-Our Doctor of Pharmacy students exceeded the national average for passing the NAPLEX and MPJE pharmacy licensure exams.
-The 2020 NAPLEX pass rate was 93.89% on the first attempt.
-The 2020 MPJE (in-state only) pass rate for Purdue Doctor of Pharmacy students was 83.7% on the first attempt.
+Our Doctor of Pharmacy students scored above the national average for passing the NAPLEX pharmacy licensure exams.
+The 2021 NAPLEX pass rate was 84.7% on the first attempt.
+The 2021 MPJE (in-state only) pass rate for Purdue Doctor of Pharmacy students was 73.5% on the first attempt.

 Career Choices and Salaries